Shared Ownership FAQs

 What documentation does my client need to provide?

-You can download a copy of our documentation checklist which lists all the requirements for Shared Ownership applications.
+You can download a copy of our documentation checklist from our ‘Downloads’ page under the Shared Ownership section which lists all the requirements for Shared Ownership applications.

 Can I submit mortgage applications online?